andrewcb/KFPopupSelector/README.md

 * Handling of button label is configurable; can be fixed or changed to selected value, and can optionally be decorated with a downward triangle.

+There is more information on the design and implementation of this control [here](http://tech.null.org/item/201505291610_popover_menu_ctrl_io).

 ## Example

 A simple example of using KFPopupSelector: